booleanrecep/github-commit-capacity/README.md

 #### Test how many commit can be commited to GitHub.

-`Motivation :` Checking some relations and apabilities between client-server model, GitHub & Git.
+`Motivation :` Checking some relations and capabilities between client-server model, GitHub & Git.